Last Updated on

 Mobile phones may be an easy way to distract children or keep them occupied.
 However, they come with their own set of vices.
 Some of the negative effects of regular use of mobile phones include:

-2. Disturbed Brain Activity
+2. Affects Brain Activity

 3. Academic Performance

 Many children carry phones along with them to their schools.
-Chatting with friends or playing games during school breaks, or even in the class, is increasing day by day.
+Chatting with friends or playing games during school breaks, or even in the class, is increasing day-by-day.
 This results in children failing to pay attention in the class, missing out on important lessons, and consequently, being clueless about studies and examinations.

 4. Academic Malpractice

-Smartphones not only distract children from studies, but may also be their tool of malpractices to score well in exams.
+Smartphones not only distract children from studies but may also be their tool of malpractices to score well in exams.
 Using the inbuilt calculator in exams where it isn’t allowed, storing photographs or reference information to cheat in the examination, or even exchanging answers with other students over chat during the exam, have been widely observed in various schools.
-Such behaviour not only affects academic performance, but also results in a personality issue.
+Such behaviour not only affects academic performance but also results in a personality issue.

 5. Inappropriate Media